Yoiko

 Yoiko (よいこ) is a Japanese manga series written and illustrated by Yūgo Ishikawa.
 It was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 1996 to 2001, with its chapters collected in 15 tankōbon volumes.
-A 20-episode anime television series animated by Pierrot was broadcast in Japan on TBS from November 1998 to March 1999.
+A 20-episode anime television series animated by Studio Pierrot was broadcast in Japan on TBS from November 1998 to March 1999.

 Plot

 Fūka Esumi has a full-grown body, standing tall at 163 cm.
 Despite her appearance, Fūka is otherwise an ordinary elementary school girl.
 When she moves in with her relatives and enrolls in the local school, her body draws the attention of teachers and students.
-Totally unaware of this, with a mentality of her own age, Fūka tries to get by her school life with just like her classmates.
+Totally unaware of this, with a mentality of her own age, Fūka tries to get by her school life just like her classmates.
 However, due to the contrast between her appearance and mind, her actions end up causing misunderstandings and troubles among people around her.